H. H. Kung: During the Second Sino-Japanese War

 By the time of the Second Sino Japanese War (1937–45), Kung had achieved a reputation as an exceptionally powerful and manipulative figure within the Nationalist government, sometimes in alliance with his brother-in-law, Soong Tse-ven and his sister-in-law, Soong Mei-ling, and sometimes in rivalry with them.
 By the time the Nationalist government had moved to Chongqing, Kung was running his own secret service.
 Zhou Enlai, while serving as the Communist Party's ambassador to the KMT in Chongqing, was notably successful in gaining the confidence of Kung's advisor, Hu Egong, allowing Zhou to conduct his intelligence work more efficiently.

 In January 1938, Kung, a 75th-generation descendant of Confucius, greeted his relative, Kung Te-cheng, who was also a descendant of Confucius, after Kung Te-cheng had fled to Hankou after the Japanese invasion of Shandong.
 After Kung Te-cheng fled, the Japanese blew up his residence on Mount Tai.
 Time magazine addressed Kung Te-cheng by the title "Duke Kung", and referred to his residence as the "ducal seat".

 After a string of Japanese mishaps in 1938, Kung gave a radio address in which he stated that "God is helping China!"
 Kung's radio speech came after reports that a Japanese attempt to seize Hankou had failed, and with constant Chinese guerrilla activity, Chinese forces had recaptured territory previously captured by Japan.

 In 1944, Kung gave a speech at China House in New York with one of Mencius's direct descendants, Meng Chih.
 Both were alumni of American universities.

+Kung (left) and Tsiang Tingfu at the Bretton Woods Conference, July 1944.